Iakovos-petrou/AT28C-EEPROM-Programmer-Arduino/README.md

 --limit  N       -l     Limit of the amount of bytes to read or write.

 --offset N       -o     Offset the start address of the read or write operation.
 (This offsets the address the writing starts at, not where it starts in the binary file to write).

+--no_output      -n     Voids all print statements in loops to maximize performance

 ## Notes